tamentis/ksh/README.md

 # ksh port

 This is my port of the OpenBSD ksh shell for all my machines not running OpenBSD.
-It is provided AS IS, with NO WARRANTY, either expressed or implied.

-Barely compiles and kinda runs on:
+Barely compiles and kinda runs (thanks to many ugly hacks) on:
- - macOS 10.12, 10.13
+ - macOS 10.13
  - Linux

 ## Installing with Homebrew on macOS